MicrosoftDocs/win32/desktop-src/SbsCs/microsoft-windows-actctx-object.md

 ---
-Description: 'The Microsoft.Windows.ActCtx object references manifests and provides a way for scripting engines to access side-by-side assemblies.
-The Microsoft.Windows.ActCtx object can be used to create an instance of a side-by-side assembly with COM components.' ms.assetid: '818e175e-2c58-4c44-87ce-4e97352fc3f3'
+Description: The Microsoft.Windows.ActCtx object references manifests and provides a way for scripting engines to access side-by-side assemblies.
+The Microsoft.Windows.ActCtx object can be used to create an instance of a side-by-side assembly with COM components. ms.assetid: 818e175e-2c58-4c44-87ce-4e97352fc3f3
-title: 'Microsoft.Windows.ActCtx object'
+title: Microsoft.Windows.ActCtx object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Microsoft.Windows.ActCtx object

 The **Microsoft.Windows.ActCtx** object references manifests and provides a way for scripting engines to access side-by-side assemblies.
 The **Microsoft.Windows.ActCtx** object can be used to create an instance of a side-by-side assembly with COM components.

 The **Microsoft.Windows.ActCtx** object comes as an assembly in Windows Server 2003.
 It can also be installed by applications that use the Windows Installer for setup and include it as a merge module in their installation package.

 ## Members